andersonmgaspar/neighborhood-udacity-p5/README.md

 ## Instructions

+1) Download all files in this project
-Just open the index.html in a modern browser
+2) Just open the index.html in a modern browser

 ## Supporting Materials